neurogym/neurogym/docs/wrappers.md

 Input parameters:

+info_keywords : (tuple) extra information to log, from the information return of environment.step

+folder : Folder where the data will be saved. (def: None)

 num_tr_save : Data will be saved every num_tr_save trials.
         (def: 100000)

 verbose : Whether to print information about average reward and number of trials

-folder : Folder where the data will be saved. (def: None)

-info_keywords : (tuple) extra information to log, from the information return of environment.step

 [Source](https://github.com/gyyang/neurogym/blob/master/neurogym/wrappers/monitor.py)

----
+___

 ### Noise-v0